SiCuellar/SongAmbassador_API/README.md

 * Silvestre Cuellar [https://github.com/sicuellar](https://github.com/SiCuellar)

 ## Built With
-Javascript
+* Javascript
-Express
+* Express
-postgreSQL
+* postgreSQL
-Mocha
+* Mocha
-Chai
+* Chai
-React
+* React

 ## Endpoints

 GET https://intense-escarpment-60510.herokuapp.com/api/v1/favorites
-- Returns a list of your favorites songs that are stored in the database
+* Returns a list of your favorites songs that are stored in the database

 GET https://intense-escarpment-60510.herokuapp.com/api/v1/favorites/:id
--Returns the favorite object with the specific :id you’ve passed in.
+* Returns the favorite object with the specific :id you’ve passed in.
 A 404 is returned if the favorite is not found.

 POST https://intense-escarpment-60510.herokuapp.com/api/v1/favorites
--creates a new favorite for database.
+* creates a new favorite for database.